 Bain does a lot around its’ culture.
 Bain is the smallest of the three firms and you feel it in a couple of different ways.
 First of all Bain has really focused on their local staffing model.
 They focus on building depth into their local staffing base and making sure that you are staffed on projects with teams from a single office.
 So if you work in Chicago, you work with a Chicago team.
 If you work in New York, you work with a New York team.
 And what that does is it builds cohesion inside the office, but probably more importantly it enables you to travel less.

 So point one, is that you have this very strong local office culture, you know the people in your office, and you know people at multiple levels in your office.
 So where some people in other firms feel maybe more like they’re a number, with a Bain career you really feel like you’re known, and you build a strong network inside that office.

 Travel at Bain and Private Equity

 But then the second benefit is that you’re not traveling as much.
-So whereas a lot of the standard consulting is 80 to 100 % travel.
-Bain is more in the 40 to 60% travel over the lifetime of your career.
+So whereas a lot of the standard consulting is 80 to 100% travel, Bain is more in the 40 to 60% range for travel over the lifetime of your career.
 One other thing that’s really interesting about working for Bain, is that they have a very strong private equity practice.
 That means that they do different kinds of work on balance.
 So generally while you’re there if you’re doing a due diligence project, you’re gonna have a different kind of work than you would if you were working on a McKinsey project.
 And McKinsey does due diligence and BCG does due diligence, but the volume of due diligence and private equity work that Bain does, means that you’re generally going to come up against more of those type of projects.

 During my Bain career I had the opportunity to do 11 projects in only two and a half years.
 And some of that was that I did three due diligence projects.
 So doing those quick projects gave me more industry experience, more strategy oversight, and more client exposure.
 All of which I really liked.